edgelesssys/contrast/docs/docs/howto/hardening.md

 2. The command line arguments of containers are exactly the arguments specified in the resource definitions.
 3. All environment variables are either specified in resource definitions, in the container image manifest or in a settings file for the Contrast CLI.
 4. The containers run in a confidential VM that matches the reference values in the manifest.
-5. The containers' root filesystems are mounted in encrypted memory.
+5. The containers' root filesystems are mounted in encrypted and integrity-protected ephemeral storage, or optionally in encrypted memory.

 ### Limitations inherent to policy checking